ssmanji89/jekyll-TeXt-theme.sulemanji.com/index.md

 ---

 # Suleman Manji
-I'm a pragmatic principal engineer with a specialization in cloud services, privileged accesses, automation, and applied technologies in Human Efforts.
+I'm a pragmatic engineer with a specialization in cloud services, privileged accesses, automation, and applied technologies in Human Efforts.
 Holding a Bachelor’s degree in Management of Information Systems from the Bauer School of Business at the University of Houston-Main, I combine academic prowess with hands-on experience.
 I am an avid researcher with a passion for science documentaries and engineering methods.

 ## Contact
 - Mobile: [281.904.1969](281.904.1969)